Paul Desmond: Personal life

-Desmond enjoyed reading works by thinkers of his generation like Timothy Leary and Jack Kerouac who advocated or relied upon the use of recreational drugs, and sometimes used LSD.
+Desmond enjoyed reading works by thinkers of his generation, like Timothy Leary and Jack Kerouac who advocated or relied upon the use of recreational drugs and sometimes used LSD.
 He had several addictions, including Dewar's Scotch whisky and Pall Mall cigarettes.
-In the 1940s and 1950s, Desmond frequently took amphetamines, and in the 1970s he was known to use cocaine.
+In the 1940s and 1950s, Desmond frequently took amphetamines, and in the 1970s, he was known to use cocaine.
 His chemical dependency problems would sometimes drain him of energy on the road.
-Clarinetist Perry Robinson recalls in his autobiography that Desmond would sometimes need a vitamin B12 shot just to go on playing during his later career.
+Clarinetist Perry Robinson recalled in his autobiography that Desmond would sometimes need a vitamin B12 shot just to go on playing during his later career.

 Pristine, perfect.
 One of the great livers of our time.
 Awash in Dewar's and full of health.